 All you need to know about skills builders

-This summer, when we reveal our new programme, we’ll be launching a brand new set of badges and activities for all girls in guiding - skills builders.
+As part of our new programme, we’ve launched a brand new set of badges and activities for all girls in guiding - skills builders.

 Skills builders are specially designed to help girls develop core skills as they travel from Rainbows to Brownies and on to Guides and Rangers.

 We see our skills builders as an evolution of the staged badges, like Cyclist and Survival, that were available for all sections from the late 80s.
 These badges gave girls the opportunity to gain a deeper understanding of a subject over time, something which was missing from our programme since the staged badges were discontinued.

 Our members told us that they missed the growth and progression that came from this structure, so we launched skills builders this year to help girls tackle new topics, reach their potential and grow their abilities in ways that are relevant to their experiences in Girlguiding and beyond!

 A variety of skills, from traditional to bang up to date.

 There are 12 skills builder topics.
 They all link with our programme themes and cover everything girls love about guiding from outdoor adventures to learning leadership skills.

 There's six stages to complete in each topic and girls earn a badge for every stage they complete.
 Each stage is a bit more challenging than the one before - so if a girl starts stage 1 in Rainbows, by the time she reaches stage 5 as a Guide she’ll have gained some very valuable skills, got a great set of badges and had a lot of fun!